wp-plugins/sexybookmarks/readme.txt

 * Added TheWebBlend, Wykop, BlogEngage, Hyves, Pusha, Hatena Bookmarks, MyLinkVault, SlashDot, Squidoo, Propeller, FAQpal, Evernote, Meneame, Bitacoras, JumpTags, Bebo, N4G

 = 2.5.5.1 =
 * Undo the jQuery compatibility "fix" introduced in 2.5.5 which generated a ridiculous amount of bug reports.
 JQuery is now a dependency by default instead of the fix which made it optional.
-If other activated plugins or your theme is including JQuery and NOT using Wordpress's built-in wp_enqueue_script functions, you're doing it wrong!
+If other activated plugins or your theme is including JQuery and NOT using WordPress's built-in wp_enqueue_script functions, you're doing it wrong!

 = 2.5.5 =
 * SexyBookmarks now only loads it's CSS/JS if the menu is being displayed on a particular page/post